Overview of the Business Taxes

 Metro Supportive Housing Services (SHS) Business Income Tax

-If you are a sole proprietor subject to the City of Portland Business License Tax and/or Multnomah County Business Income Tax, you are not liable for the the Metro SHS Business Income Tax.
-As a sole proprietor, you will instead be liable for the Metro SHS Personal Income Tax.
+If you are a sole proprietor subject to the City of Portland Business License Tax and/or Multnomah County Business Income Tax, you are not liable for the Metro Supportive Housing Services (SHS) Business Income Tax.
+As a sole proprietor, you will instead be liable for the Metro Supportive Housing Services (SHS) Personal Income Tax.

-Taxfilers must file their business tax returns and pay their business tax liability at the same time they file their federal and state income tax returns (generally, April 15th for calendar year taxfilers).
+Taxfilers must file their business tax returns and pay their business tax liability at the same time they file their federal and state income tax returns (generally, April 15 for calendar year taxfilers).
+For taxfilers that have different federal or State of Oregon filing due dates, please read our policy on when your returns are due.

 Exempt taxfilers must also file a Combined Tax Return with their supporting tax pages.

-If a taxfiler qualifies for one or more of the exemptions from the City of Portland Business License Tax and/or Multnomah County Business Income Tax, they must file a request for exemption each year and provide supporting tax pages.
+If a taxfiler qualifies for one or more of the exemptions from the City of Portland Business License Tax and/or Multnomah County Business Income Tax, they must file their business tax return to request an exemption each year and provide supporting tax pages.

 Certain taxfilers are exempt under the City of Portland and/or Multnomah County Business Income Tax codes, Administrative Rules, and Policies.
-These exemptions include:
+These exemptions include, but are not limited to:

-- Gross business income less than $50,000 from all business receipts everywhere.
+- Taxfilers whose gross business income amounts to less than $50,000 from all business receipts everywhere.

-- For tax years beginning on or after January 1, 2020, gross business income less than $100,000 from all business receipts everywhere may qualify to be exempt from Multnomah County Business Income Tax only.
+- For tax years beginning on or after January 1, 2020, taxfilers whose gross business income amounts to less than $100,000 from all business receipts everywhere may qualify to be exempt from Multnomah County Business Income Tax only.

-- Real estate brokers working under the supervision of a primary broker.
+- Real estate brokers working under the supervision of a primary broker (City of Portland Business License Tax only).

 - Individuals whose only income is: